jackap/kube-inspector/README.md

-# Inspector
+# Kube-inspector
 ![Passes tests](https://github.com/jackap/kubesec/workflows/Test%20kubesec/badge.svg)

-Inspector is a tool that enables container probing within a kubernetes cluster.
+kube-inspector is a tool that enables container probing within a kubernetes cluster.

 ## Capabilities
 - Find cluster network topology when using istio and/or calico.